Sunčica Čanić: Contributions

 Čanić's research has involved the computational simulation of the stents used to treat arterial clogging.
 By finding ways of simplifying computer models of stents from hundreds of thousands of nodes to only 400 nodes, she was able to make these simulations much more efficient, and used them to design improved stents that reduce clotting and scar formation.
 She has also led the development of a procedure for heart valve replacement surgery that is less traumatic than open-heart surgery.

 Recognition

 In 2014 she was elected as a fellow of the Society for Industrial and Applied Mathematics "for contributions to the modeling and analysis of partial differential equations motivated by applications in the life sciences."

 She was elected as a Fellow of the American Mathematical Society in the 2020 Class, for "contributions to partial differential equations, and for mathematical modeling of fluid-structure interactions that has influenced the design of medical devices".
+She was honored as the 2024 AWM-SIAM Sonia Kovalevsky Lecturer.